 Transition risks: When assessing transition risks, we draw on scenario analysis to identify and document risks, with a range of time-bound modelling (dependent upon specific requirements).
 This analysis enables the consideration of the impacts and potential for:

-- fragmented or coordinated climate policy (including state and national coordination) and national and global consistency and the impact on growth, productivity, and costs to an organisation.
+- fragmented or coordinated climate policy (including state and national coordination) and the impact on growth, productivity, and costs to an organisation

 - exposure to legal risk as a result of failure to mitigate, adapt, and disclose climate-related risks

 - exposure to technological risk across operations and supply chain.

 Adaptation pathways: future-proofing your business